 Businesses providing ITSM services or tools help you achieve the following benefits:

-• Greater return on investment: Implementing the right ITSM tools and processes helps you get a better return on your technology investments.
+Implementing the right ITSM tool helps you get a better return on your technology investments.
 As you’ll be optimizing every aspect of your IT operations, it would eventually lead to optimized use of hardware devices, software applications, and peripherals.
 In addition, you’ll be able to increase the lifespan of your hardware assets, contributing to a greater return on investment.

 Best practices to implement ITSM